-Today I’m excited to share with you a free addition that I’ve made to my Alice Bag Sewing pattern.
-When I designed the Alice bag, my idea was to make a basic circle bag pattern.
+Today I’m excited to share a free addition that I’ve made to my Alice Bag Sewing pattern.
+When I designed the Alice bag, my idea was to make a basic circle purse pattern.
 Then find ways to customize and personalize that basic round shape.

 Since we are big Disney fans around here, it didn’t take me long to figure out what “character” to turn the round bag pattern into next.
 His initials are the same as mine, MM, Mickey Mouse.

-Before we talk too much about the pattern addition.
-I thought I’d share with you two fun Alice bag projects that were shared with me recently.
+Before we talk too much about pattern addition, I thought I’d share with you two fun Alice bag projects that were shared with me recently.

 The first one is from Veronica of Sew Very.